anelsahovic/react-typescript-todos/README.md

 - 💨 Fast development with Vite
 - 🎨 Styled using Tailwind CSS
 - ⚙️ Linting with ESLint + TypeScript support
-- 🌗 Optional dark mode (if included — feel free to remove this point)
 - 🧩 Icons from lucide-react

 ## 📦 Tech Stack